 If you don’t know where you’re going, how do you know when you get there?

-When you’re clear on your goals you’re instantly clearer on where you should spend your time.
+When you set measurable goals you’re instantly clearer on where you should spend your time.

 If you want to be more productive create a compelling and exciting vision of your future.

 What does this future look like?

 The vision must be emotionally and intellectually engaging for you to take productive action on achieving goals.